 In product assembly, manufacturing bays or sampling machine exhausts, high or low level extracts are required in order to remove vapour or product from the operator spaces.

-Our systems utilise sealed industrial systems, Atec rated fan air movers, optional carbon filtration and special discharge cowls.
+Our systems utilise sealed industrial systems, ATEX rated fan air movers, optional carbon filtration and special discharge cowls.
 EVS silencers are also utilised with EVP fan enclosures in order to limit noise emissions.

 Primarily used for heating and cooling control room and computer rooms, we have adapted the application to provide cooling and temperature control to test cells and rig rooms where it is impractical to install ductwork systems.